Coronavirus pandemic - a deepening health and economic crisis

 COVID-19 cases have spiked in Japan in recent weeks, particularly in the densely-populated capital of Tokyo.
 On July 15, the city raised its alert system to level four, the highest.
 The two days each set new record highs for the city with 286 and 293 cases respectively.
 On July 24, daily reported cases for the city surpassed 300 for the first time.
 Nationally Japan is reporting daily figures last seen in April when the government declared a state of emergency.

-In May - as number of new confirmed cases and deaths were falling across - it was assumed that Europe had passed its peak.
+In May - as numbers of new confirmed cases and deaths were falling - it was assumed that Europe had passed its peak.
 But as many countries ease restrictions there are fears that the region could see a second surge in infections.
 In mid-June, the EU agency that monitors infectious diseases warned that the risk of a "second wave" of infections was moderate to high.
 Those fears and warnings have now come to be realised with a resurgence of Covid-19 across Europe.

 Barely a month after Spain ended its state of emergency, cities including Barcelona, Zaragoza and the capital Madrid have seen a surge in new infections, prompting the government to warn that a second wave could be imminent.
 The incidence of virus cases in Spain has tripled over the course of July, from 8.8 cases per 100,000 to 27.4 per 100,000.
 Several regional governments have re-imposed partial lockdown measures as coronavirus cases begin to rise.